New Faculty Mentors

 Dr. DeeDee Washington

-DeeDee teaches Graduate Education courses in the College of Education.
-She spent almost three decades serving teachers, students, families, and communities in public education before coming to AU in 2018.
+DeeDee spent almost three decades serving teachers, students, families, and communities in public ed before beginning to teach Graduate Education at AU in 2018.
 DeeDee is also a member of AU's Diversity and Inclusion Leadership Team.

 Dr. Kim Whitehead

-over 20 years experience working in consumer products manufacturing, before joining the AU faculty in 2014.
-She sees business as a modern-day mission field.
+Kim sees teaching business as a modern-day mission field.
+She had over 20 years experience working in consumer products manufacturing before joining the AU faculty in 2014.

 Dr. Katherine Wyma

-Katherine has taught English Composition and Communication, World Literature, and Creative Inquiry Through Literature at AU since 2015.
+Katherine has taught English Comp. and Communication, World Lit, and Creative Inquiry Through Literature at AU since 2015.
 She thrives on challenging and supporting her students with innovative approaches to teaching and learning.